(This post may contain affiliate links. Please read our disclosure policy for more information.)

 11999 CO-150, Mosca (Visitor Center)

 Explore the ancient cliff dwellings of Ancestral Pueblos, who constructed these structures nearly 1,000 years ago.
-Guided tours of Cliff Palace, Balcony House, and Long House dwellings in the Mesa Verde National Park are offered from April through October (check the website for tour schedules).
+Mesa Verde National Park offers guided tours of Cliff Palace, Balcony House, and Long House dwellings from April through October.
+Check the NPS website for tour schedules.
 Visit other dwellings within the park for self-guided tours.

 35853 Rd H.5, Mancos (Visitor Center)